-Unfortunately, the annual fee is $399, and is not waived the first year.
-However, the welcome bonus is worth $750 minimum if used towards a statement credit for an eligible purchase.
+Unfortunately, the annual fee is $499, and is not waived the first year.
+However, the welcome bonus is worth $600 minimum if used towards a statement credit for an eligible purchase.
 If transferred to a frequent travel participant, the welcome bonus could easily be worth thousands of dollars.
-As an example, when transferred to British Airways Executive Club, 75,000 points is enough for three roundtrip tickets from

 The Referral Program